 what's the difference between by-performance and by-levels?

-by-performance shows the full distribution of post-breakout moves — the shape of all outcomes. by-levels asks a specific question: how often did price reach a particular extension target? use by-performance to understand the range of possibilities, then use by-levels to evaluate specific price targets.
+by-performance shows the magnitude of the move: the maximum and average extension of the first breakout, up and down. by-levels asks a specific question: how often did price reach a particular extension target? use by-performance to understand the size of the typical move, then use by-levels to evaluate specific price targets.

 what's the difference between by-rejection and by-retracement?